JosephABudd/kickzig/README.md

 #### Startup parameters

 1. The startup parameter `finish_up_jobs: *_closedownjobs_.Jobs` allows modules to add their shut down call back to be executed during the closing down process.
-1. The startup parameter `exit: *const fn (user_message: []const u8) void` is the function called only when there is a fatal error.
+1. The startup parameter `exit: ExitFn` is the function called only when there is a fatal error.
 It starts the shut down process with an error message.

 #### 2 Ways to start the shut down process